UK to buy 100 more Force Protection vehicles

 The Ministry of Defence did not give a value for the order, saying the deal was subject to final contractual negotiations with Force Protection's European arm.

-U.S. defence contractor General Dynamics Corp said in November it would buy Force Protection Inc for $360 million (229 million pounds).
+U.S. defence contractor General Dynamics Corp said in November it would buy Force Protection Inc for $360 million.

 The order will bring to around 300 the number of Foxhound vehicles available to the 9,500-strong British force in Afghanistan.